ironsheep/P2-vscode-extensions/README.md

 ## Features
 - Full support for both P1 (spin/pasm) and P2 (spin2/pasm2) languages
-- **Syntax and Semantic Highlighting** for both Spin and Pasm
+- **P1: Syntax and Semantic Highlighting** for both Spin and Pasm
-- **Syntax and Semantic Highlighting** for both Spin2 and Pasm2 including all Streamer and Smart-pin Symbols as well as all debug() statements with parameter validation for all display types
+- **P2: Syntax and Semantic Highlighting** for both Spin2 and Pasm2 including all Streamer and Smart-pin Symbols as well as all debug() statements with parameter validation for all display types
+- **P2: Show Hovers Feature** Hovers show information about the symbol/object that's below the mouse cursor.
+In our case this is for both user written code and for Spin2 built-ins.
 - **Custom tabbing** Tab-stop support per section à la Parallax **Propeller Tool**
 - **Tab Sets** You can choose between `Propeller Tool`, `IronSheep`, and `User1` (*adjust in settings to make your favorite set*)
 - File navigation from **Outline View**